Amourspirit/python-ooouno/docs/src/main/types/struct.rst

-Struct classes in ``ooo.dyn`` and ``ooo.cssdyn`` namespaces are dynamic classes and are changed during runtime.
+Struct classes in ``ooo.dyn`` and ``ooo.cssdyn`` namespaces are dynamic classes and are changed to UNO classes at runtime.

 Example dynamic:
     .. code-block:: python